You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 5. American Express

-In 1963, Warren Buffett noticed that American Express’ shares were undervalued due to an infamous financial scandal that had severely shaken investor confidence in the credit card firm.
-He invested heavily knowing that despite temporary difficulties, American Express had a strong brand and business model which represented actual value beyond short-term market sentiment.
-His prediction proved accurate leading to huge profits.
+In 1963, Buffett noticed that American Express’ shares were undervalued due to an infamous financial scandal that severely shook investor confidence in the credit card firm.
+He invested heavily, knowing that despite temporary difficulties, American Express had a strong brand and business model that represented actual value beyond short-term market sentiment.
+His prediction proved accurate, leading to huge profits.

 6. Geico

 In 1976, Buffett's Berkshire Hathaway began buying stock in Government Employees Insurance Company (Geico).
-Despite the insurance company going through financial trouble at the time, and being on the verge of bankruptcy, Buffett saw potential in its direct-to-consumer business model.
+Despite the insurance company's financial trouble at the time and being on the verge of bankruptcy, Buffett saw potential in its direct-to-consumer business model.
 He believed that once the company managed to stabilize itself financially, it would be able to capitalize on this unique approach in a big way.
 His investments paid off when Geico not only recovered but also became one

 1. Infosys

-Infosys is one of the biggest IT companies in India and has been a value investment for many investors over the years.
-The company has consistently performed well in terms of revenue and profitability, owing to its strong business model, robust client base, and competent leadership team.
+Infosys is one of the biggest IT companies in India and has been a valuable investment for many investors over the years.
+The company has consistently performed well in revenue and profitability, owing to its strong business model, robust client base, and competent leadership team.

 2. HDFC Bank

-HDFC Bank is one of the most successful value investments in India due to the steady growth it has shown over the years.
+HDFC Bank is one of India's most successful value investments due to its steady growth over the years.
 Despite the volatility in the banking sector, HDFC Bank has managed to deliver consistent returns for its shareholders.

 3. Reliance Industries